Hospitality Tax Information

 - If the business has changed ownership and the previous owner was delinquent in paying Hospitality Taxes, the new owner is responsible for paying the unpaid balance.
 The business will not be able to obtain a current business license until the unpaid balance is paid in full.
 Business license penalties begin accruing on March 16.

 - Schools, daycares, and community care facilities owe Hospitality Taxes only on revenues generated by the sale of food/beverages to employees or are sold separately to clients.

-If you have any questions regarding the Richland County Hospitality Tax, please contact the Richland County Business Service Center at firstname.lastname@example.org or (803) 576-2287.
-We'll be happy to talk with you further about this tax.
+If you have any questions regarding the Richland County Hospitality Tax, please contact the Business Service Center at email@example.com or (803) 576-2287.
+We'll be happy to assist you.